jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 so no luck there.
 Brodie also links to <a href="https://stackoverflow.com/questions/1319698/why-doesnt-operate-on-characters-in-r/1321491#1321491">a Stack Overflow discussion</a> on this very topic where it is pointed out by Martin Mächler that this has been discussed on <a href="https://stat.ethz.ch/pipermail/r-devel/2006-August/038991.html">r-devel</a> -- that makes for some interesting historical weigh-ins on why this isn't a thing in R. Incidentally, the small-world effect comes into play regarding that Stack Overflow post as one of the three answers happens to be a former work colleague of mine.

-So, in the end, it seems the best we can do is the rather long-winded
+So, in the end, it seems the best we can do is the rather long-winded overwrite of <code>+</code> which checks if the arguments really are characters.
+I don't mind this, and would probably use it if it was in a package.